Eternal life (Christianity)

 Eternal life traditionally refers to continued life after death, as outlined in Christian eschatology.
 The Apostles' Creed testifies: "I believe... the resurrection of the body, and life everlasting."
-In this view, eternal life commences after the second coming of Jesus and the resurrection of the dead, although in the New Testament's Johannine literature there are references to eternal life commencing in the earthly life of the believer, possibly indicating an inaugurated eschatology.
+In this view, eternal life commences after the Second Coming of Jesus Christ and the resurrection of the dead, although in the New Testament's Johannine literature there are references to eternal life commencing in the earthly life of the believer, possibly indicating an inaugurated eschatology.

 According to mainstream Christian theology, after death but before the Second Coming, the saved live with God in an intermediate state, but after the Second Coming, experience the physical resurrection of the dead and the physical recreation of a New Earth.
 The Catechism of the Catholic Church states, "By death the soul is separated from the body, but in the resurrection God will give incorruptible life to our body, transformed by reunion with our soul.
 Just as Christ is risen and lives for ever, so all of us will rise at the last day."
 N.T.
 Wright argues that "God's plan is not to abandon this world...
 Rather, he intends to remake it.
 And when he does, he will raise all people to new bodily life to live in it.
 That is the promise of the Christian gospel."

 In the Synoptic Gospels and the Pauline Letters, eternal life is generally regarded as a future experience, but the Gospel of John differs from them in its emphasis on eternal life as a "present possession".
-Raymond E. Brown points out that in the synoptic gospels eternal life is something received at the final judgment, or a future age (Mark 10:30, Matthew 18:8-9) but the Gospel of John positions eternal life as a present possibility, as in John 5:24.
+Raymond E. Brown points out that in the Synoptic Gospels eternal life is something received at the final judgment, or the Age to Come (Mark 10:30, Matthew 18:8-9) but the Gospel of John positions eternal life as a present possibility, as in John 5:24.

 Thus, unlike the synoptics, in the Gospel of John eternal life is not only futuristic, but also pertains to the present.
 In John, those who accept Christ can possess life "here and now" as well as in eternity, for they have "passed from death to life", as in John 5:24: "He who hears my word, and believes him that sent me, has eternal life, and comes not into judgment, but has passed out of death into life."
 In John, the purpose for the incarnation, death, resurrection and glorification of The Word was to provide eternal life to humanity.